Why does the University have an Interpersonal Violence and Sexual Misconduct Policy?

 • Any collecting, creating, viewing, and/or distributing of pornography/sexual images of those under the age of eighteen (18)

-The Assistant Director of Equal Opportunity & Regulatory Compliance (EORC) is responsible for overseeing the development of sexual misconduct policies, ensuring compliance with Title IX and relevant federal and state regulations, and overseeing investigation and adjudication of formal complaints.
-The Assistant Director of EORC is also responsible for coordinating the effective implementation of supportive measures and accommodations, with or without the filing of a formal complaint.
+The Director of Regulatory Compliance is responsible for overseeing the development of sexual misconduct policies, ensuring compliance with Title IX and relevant federal and state regulations, and overseeing investigation and adjudication of formal complaints.
+The Director of Regulatory Compliance is also responsible for coordinating the effective implementation of supportive measures and accommodations, with or without the filing of a formal complaint.

-The Assistant Director of EORC/Title IX Coordinator at the University of Mississippi is Honey Ussery and can be reached by email at hbussery@olemiss.edu, by phone (662) 915-7045, or on campus at 120 Lester Hall.
+The Director of Regulatory Compliance/Title IX Coordinator at the University of Mississippi is Honey Ussery and can be reached by email at hbussery@olemiss.edu, by phone (662) 915-7045, or on campus at 120 Lester Hall.

 For more information, please review the University’s Interpersonal Violence and Sexual Misconduct Policy.